 The 2020 Capital Sign Budget is \$8,000.00.
 The Operating Budget has a material component of \$1,000.00.
-The estimated cost of the stop signs installed is \$500.00 being a by-law to provide for the erecting of a stop sign at an intersection
+The estimated cost of the stop signs installed is \$500.00

 The residents and businesses of Southgate recognize our linear services - roads, bridges, water and sewer works, for example - to be a fundamental purpose of municipal government.
 This infrastructure needs to be serviceable and sustainable so that our businesses and communities can thrive and grow.